yoeunes/valet-linux/index.md

  - Install Valet with [Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) via `composer global require cpriego/valet-linux`.
  - Run the `valet install` command.
 This will configure and install Valet and DnsMasq, and register Valet's daemon to launch when your system starts.

-Once Valet is installed, try pinging any `*.dev` domain on your terminal using a command such as `ping foobar.dev`.
+Once Valet is installed, try pinging any `*.test` domain on your terminal using a command such as `ping foobar.test`.
 If Valet is installed correctly you should see this domain responding on `127.0.0.1`.

 Valet will automatically start its daemon each time your machine boots.
 There is no need to run `valet start` or `valet install` ever again once the initial Valet installation is complete.